-The compromise of a secret key and its use by a malicious third party would disrupt the normal functioning of the store, and could notably generate unjustified transactions or transaction management operations (e.g. refunds).
-Also, if the secret is compromised, you are required to request its revocation and renewal from our customer service department as soon as possible.
+A secret key compromised and used by a malicious third party would disrupt the standard operation of the shop, and could notably generate unjustified transactions on your site or cause transaction management operations (e.g. refunds).
+Also, in case the key is compromised, you are required to ask as quickly as possible for its revocation and renewal from our customer support.

-To implement WL Sips , you must first sign contracts with various acquirers or service providers.
+To implement Worldline Sips, you must first sign contracts with various acquirers or service providers.

-You will then have to choose your connectors and integrate them so you can connect your merchant site to the WL Sips payment server.
+You will then have to choose your connectors and integrate them so you can connect your merchant site to the Worldline Sips payment server.

-The use of WL Sips requires that you first sign one (or more) acquiring contract(s) with acquirers, or banking or financial organisations, according to the means of payment of your choosing.
+The use of Worldline Sips requires that you first sign one (or more) acquiring contract(s) with acquirers, or banking or financial organisations, according to the means of payment of your choosing.

 To accept multiple currencies, you must contact your banking or financial institution.
-WL Sips supports the most commonly accepted currencies in the world.
+Worldline Sips supports the most commonly accepted currencies in the world.

-This guide contains an interface comparison table that enables you to choose the interfaces adapted to your specific characteristics.
+This guide includes an interface comparison table that enables you to choose the interfaces adapted to your specific characteristics.

-- You will need to implement the communication between your server (Front Office and / or Back Office) and WL Sips .
-This implementation is described in detail in the connector guides.
+- You will need to implement the communication between your server (Front Office and/or Back Office) and Worldline Sips.
+This implementation is detailed in the connector guides.